Diego Maradona: 1986 FIFA World Cup

-Maradona captained the Argentine national team to victory in the 1986 World Cup in Mexico, winning the final in Mexico City against West Germany.
-Throughout the tournament, Maradona asserted his dominance and was the most dynamic player of the competition.
-He played every minute of every Argentina game, scoring five goals and making five assists; three of the assists came in the opening match against South Korea at the Olímpico Universitario Stadium in Mexico City.
-His first goal of the tournament came against Italy in the second group game in Puebla.
-Argentina eliminated Uruguay in the first knockout round in Puebla, setting up a match against England at the Azteca Stadium, also in Mexico City.
+Maradona captained Argentina to victory at the 1986 World Cup in Mexico.
+He played every minute of every Argentina game, scoring five goals and serving five assists.
+His first three assists came in Argentina's opening match, a 3–1 win over South Korea.
+His first goal of the tournament came in a 1–1 draw against Italy in the second group match.
+In the final group match, Maradona assisted Jorge Burruchaga's goal in a 2–0 win over Bulgaria.
+Argentina defeated Uruguay 1–0 in the first knockout round, a match that Maradona described as his best performance of the tournament.

-After scoring two contrasting goals in the 2–1 quarter-final win against England, his legend was cemented.
-The majesty of his second goal and the notoriety of his first led to the French newspaper L'Équipe describing Maradona as "half-angel, half-devil".
-This match was played with the background of the Falklands War between Argentina and the United Kingdom.
-Replays showed that the first goal was scored by striking the ball with his hand.
-Maradona was coyly evasive, describing it as "a little with the head of Maradona and a little with the hand of God".
-It became known as the "Hand of God".
-Ultimately, on 22 August 2005, Maradona acknowledged on his television show that he had hit the ball with his hand purposely, and no contact with his head was made, and that he immediately knew the goal was illegitimate.
-This became known as an international fiasco in World Cup history.
-The goal stood, much to the wrath of the English players.
+Argentina's quarter-final match against England was played four years after the Falklands War, a conflict between Argentina and the United Kingdom.
+Argentina won the match 2–1, with Maradona scoring two goals.
+He scored the first goal by striking the ball with his hand.
+After the match, Maradona said the goal was scored "a little with the head of Maradona and a little with the hand of God".
+The goal, which had been allowed to stand by the referee, became known as the "Hand of God".
+In 2005, Maradona admitted that he had hit the ball with his hand on purpose, that his head did not touch the ball, and that he immediately knew the goal was illegitimate.